 Alternative Dispute Resolution

 If you want to save time, limit costs, and keep some control over the outcome of your divorce, consider an alternative dispute resolution tool like mediation, arbitration, or collaborative divorce.
 These involve using a neutral third party to help you settle your differences, while collaborative divorce means promising not to litigate the case and using attorneys to come to terms.
 Each has its own benefits and advantages; our lawyers can help you decide which option might be the best for your specific situation.

 Post-Divorce Modification of Orders

-Sometimes the agreements of a divorce need to be changed.
+Sometimes the arrangement of a divorce needs to be changed.
 Maybe one parent moves away for a new job or remarries.
 Maybe onelost their job and, with it, the ability to satisfy alimony payments.
 Court orders – including those related to divorce – can be modified if there’s a legitimate reason to do so.
 Our lawyers can help you petition for or advocate against a proposed change.
 We’ll work diligently to ensure that any changes are made to the best benefit of you and your family at heart.

 Even in the best-case scenario, divorce is an emotional and difficult decision.
 At Crystal Wright Law, we are committed to giving you the sound legal counsel you need to make informed decisions for your future.